At Risk Youth Mentoring

 The Embrace Program

 The Embrace Program is a wrap-around service with the goal of strengthening family life, school life, and the personal life of any student enrolled in school.
-It focuses on the child and family unit working together in multiple sessions throughout the school year to address prevention, intervention, and diversion programs for at risk youth.
-The basic criteria include low academic level, high absentee rate (8+ absences), low student engagement, disruption class, and issues at home or in the community.
+It focuses on the child and family unit working together in multiple sessions throughout the school year to address prevention, intervention, and diversion programs for at-risk youth.
+The basic criteria include low academic level, high absentee rate (8+ absences), low student engagement, class disruption, and issues at home or in the community.

 The Getting Ahead Program

 The Getting Ahead Program is offered to disconnected/at-risk youth between the ages of 16-24.
-The classes will begin on Saturday February 3 and run once a week through Saturday May 19th from 8:30am-11am.
-The purpose of the weekly meetings are to help youth set goals and teach them organizational techniques which will assist them in improving their quality of life.
+The classes will begin on Saturday, February 3, and run once a week through Saturday, May 19th from 8:30 am-11 am.
+The purpose of the weekly meetings is to help youth set goals and teach them organizational techniques which will assist them in improving their quality of life.
 Referrals can be made by contacting our office with the name of the person being referred and his or her contact information.

-The Aspire Program will begin in February and is designed to meet the growing need of “vision” for at risk youth and young adults within Harford County.
-We strive to offer a clear, attainable pathway to help change the life trajectory of at risk youth.
-Our program focus is aimed towards those individuals who struggle with traditional schooling, and therefore lack the education to then go on and become self-sufficient adults.
+The Engage Program will begin in February and is designed to meet the growing need of vision for at-risk youth and young adults within Harford County.
+We strive to offer a clear, attainable pathway to help change the life trajectory of at-risk youth.
+Our program focus is aimed at those individuals who struggle with traditional schooling, and therefore lack the education to then go on and become self-sufficient adults.
 We engage the client by offering an alternative high school educational experience and internship placement.
 Referrals can be made by contacting our office via phone or email with the name and contact information of the person being referred.